-Fusion has two approaches to providing customer authentication and the management of customer identities.
+Fusion has three approaches to providing customer authentication and the management of customer identities.

 The first, and recommended approach is using Fusion's redirection which is based on OpenID Connect.

 In its simplest form it means that when you need a customer to authenticate or prove their identity to perform an action that requires authorization - your application will redirect to Fusion so that it can perform these trusted functions on behalf of your application.

 The second approach is to use our our Authentication API via a custom login form.
 This approach uses cross-origin authentication.
 This means that when a customer needs to authenticate, your application (which is a security domain) will send the customer credentials to Fusion (which is another, second security domain).
 While not recommended, this approach is supported, but can be prone to certain exploits.

 Fusion also supports the ability for any customers to use any of Fusion's capabilities with any SAML2 applications.
 Fusion acts as an Identity Provider (IdP), offering the major advantage of providing a Single-sign-on experience for any customer accounts across multiple SAML2 applications.

 1) You can implement industry authentication and customer lifecycle management capabilities with very little development effort.

 2) You can change in real-time any aspects of the authentication flow and customer lifecycle management without requiring any code-level changes to your application - all possible through changes to the various Fusion policies like Adaptive MFA, Social Logins, Self-Service and Consent Management.